Conflux-Chain/CIPs/CIPs/cip-5.md

 <!--All CIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The CIP must explain how the author proposes to deal with these incompatibilities.
 CIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->

 If the fix is adopted by only a portion of the nodes, a block with exactly 256 transactions will result in a pivot chain fork.

+We will enable this change in a hard fork of Oceanus.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for CIPs that are affecting consensus changes.
 Other CIPs can choose to include links to test cases if applicable.-->